-- a) The amount of the remission will be equal to the Council's Uniform Annual General Charge. - b) The applicant must provide proof of the long term sale and purchase agreement for the property with Habitat for Humanity. - c) The applicant's sole income is from a Central Government benefit or their income is at or below the Central Government equivalent benefit and proof of income is supplied. - d) The property must not be eligible for a rates rebate. - e) The applicant must provide an explanation and proof of hardship. - f) The Rating Unit must be rated as Residential. - g) The applicant must reside at the property.
+- The amount of the remission will be equal to the Council's Uniform Annual General Charge. - The applicant must provide proof of the long term sale and purchase agreement for the property with Habitat for Humanity. - The applicant's sole income is from a Central Government benefit or their income is at or below the Central Government equivalent benefit and proof of income is supplied. - The property must not be eligible for a rates rebate. - The applicant must provide an explanation and proof of hardship. - The Rating Unit must be rated as Residential. - The applicant must reside at the property.

-Rates Policy 4: Rates remission on Māori land policy
+Rates remission on Māori land policy